-Based at KSV’s old ground, the Regenboogstadion (‘Rainbow Stadium’), a short walk from Waregem’s main square of Markt – keeping the nickname of ‘Essevee’ from KSV but while having the club office in Zulte – this new club won the Belgian Cup and finished runners-up, just, to Anderlecht in the league in 2013.
+Based at KSV’s old ground, the Regenboogstadion (‘Rainbow Stadium’), a short walk from Waregem’s main square of Markt – keeping the nickname of ‘Essevee’ from KSV but while having the club office in Zulte – this new club has twice won the Belgian Cup and finished runners-up, just, to Anderlecht in the league in 2013.

 As is so typical in Belgian football, the history of the predecessors of Zulte-Waregem is a convoluted one, resembling one of those intertwined family trees they used to devise to illustrate the genealogy of rock bands.

 Starting with Waregem, KSV (‘Koninklijke Sportvereniging Waregem’) were themselves an amalgamation.
 Waereghem Sportif had been created in 1925, became the more Flemish-friendly Waregem Sportief in 1945 and merged with Red Star Waregem in 1946.
 Little is known of these clubs – they don’t feature in any Belgian league tables between the wars.

 The newly merged SV Waregem soon gained royal approval, granted to all football clubs of 25-year vintage, duly honoured KSV happy to link their lineage back to 1925.
 They moved into the newly opened Regenboogstadion in 1957.